9 Eco-Friendly Grass Alternatives

 infographic explaining how a rain garden works

-Rain gardens are made up of native perennials, shrubs, and flowers that are planted in a depression on a slope.
+Rain gardens are made up of native perennials, shrubs, and flowers you can plant in a depression on a slope.
 For single-family homes, rain gardens are typically 150 to 400 square feet, but even a small rain garden makes a big impact on local ecological health.

 How a rain garden works: